patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 **1. Can all users discover and perceive elements?**

-If you can see or click on it, then it should be discoverable and perceivable by all users, including those using a keyboard or screen reader.
+If you can see or click on it, then all users should be able to locate and navigate to it, including those using a keyboard or other assistive technology such as a screen reader.

 **2. Can all users interact with elements?**